-It is insane to think that just two weeks back we were just commencing talks of a lockdown, which has now been in place for 12 days.
-I had thought the best option for me then would be to stay put in India, the place I know and love and wait for this to pass.
-Just yesterday I came to the sobering reality that it is in fact not best for me to stay here.
+It is insane to think that just two weeks back we were just commencing talks of a lockdown.
+Which has now been in place for 12 days.
+I had thought the best option for me then would be to stay put in India.
+The place I know and love and just wait for this to pass.
+It was yesterday I came to the sobering reality that it is in fact not best for me to stay here.

-I have started to think about the possibility of this extending for months, which is likely considering India’s exceptionally low case and death numbers and knowing that India has hardly scratched the surface of this monster which is probably going to cause mass catastrophe throughout the entire country.
-It already has seen a huge impact to this beautiful country with masses losing their jobs and becoming homeless within an instant.
+I have started to think about the possibility of this extending for months.
+Which is likely considering India’s exceptionally low case and death numbers.
+And knowing that India has hardly scratched the surface of this monster which is probably going to cause mass catastrophe throughout the entire country.
+It already has seen a huge impact on this beautiful country with masses losing their jobs and becoming homeless in an instant.

-In the worst case scenario, if the hostel was unable to remain open due to the high operating costs and no potential for new guests, I would find myself without a home.
-I would likely be able to find myself shelter, but that is not a situation that I would like to find myself in.
+In the worst-case scenario, if the hostel was unable to remain open due to the high operating costs and no potential for new guests, I would find myself without a home.
+I would likely be able to find myself shelter, but that is not a situation I’d like to find myself in.
 It is simply terrifying to know that everything has the potential to be taken away within a moment.
 So as heavy it is on my heart, I am now looking to say goodbye to my beloved India and return back to Australia.

 That in itself brings on its own sense of fear for personal reasons.
 I left Melbourne because I was insanely depressed, hated the life I was living, the person I had become and I was suicidal.
-I have the fear of retuning to the same place, falling back into the same old habits as well as having the heavy depression that falls on me during winter.
+To be honest, I have the fear of returning to the same place.
+Falling back into the same old habits as well as having the heavy depression that falls on me during winter.
 I simply do not want to do it, but I don’t feel like I have any other option.
-I am now a very different person than I was when I left Australia, and I can only hope that this person is strong enough to withhold the Melbourne surroundings.
+I’m a very different person than I was when I left Australia.
+And I can only hope that this person is strong enough to withhold the Melbourne surroundings.

-I know that there will be a two week quarantine period in Melbourne, which I will likely use to work to be able to cover the cost of living in Australia.
-I am hoping that I do not get too lost in my head being isolated for two weeks and hope that I will have a balcony to be able to at least get some sunlight.
+I know that there will be a two week quarantine period in Melbourne.
+Which I will likely use to work to be able to cover the cost of living in Australia.
+I am hoping that I do not get too lost in my head being isolated for two weeks.
+And I hope that I will have a balcony to be able to at least get some sunlight.
 But before I am able to think of that, I first need to make my way back to Australia.

-I received an email from the Australian High Commission in Delhi today with a survey for Australians stuck in India and a proposed charter flight back.
-I presume they are looking for the level of interest and how much it will cost them.
-I knew that I would be paying for my flight obviously, but one of the shocking elements of the survey was how much we would be willing to pay.
+I received an email from the Australian High Commission in Delhi today with a survey for Australians stuck in India, and a proposed charter flight back.
+Presumably, they are looking for the level of interest and how much it will cost them.
+I knew that I would be paying for my flight obviously, but one of the shocking parts of the survey was asking how much we would be willing to pay.
 The lowest option was up to $3,000.
 The second between $3,000 and $5,000 and the third above $5,000.

-I haven’t had a real job for almost a year now, which means I don’t have a huge amount saved.
-I have more than enough to make my way in India, but this flight back to Australia has the potential to completely bankrupt me.
-I am looking at other options, but the rate in which flights are being cancelled is unnerving.
-There are cheaper flights, but through other airlines which may potential stop flights within a moments notice.
+I haven’t had a real job for almost a year now.
+Which means I don’t have a huge amount saved.
+I have more than enough to make my way in India.
+But this flight back to Australia has the potential to completely bankrupt me.
+I am looking at other options, but the rate at which flights are being canceled is unnerving.
+There are cheaper flights, but through other airlines which may potentially stop flights within a moment’s notice.

-I have met people who have reached the airport only to have their flight cancelled while they were there.
+I have met people who have reached the airport only to have their flight canceled while they were there.
 This has been a regular occurrence unfortunately.
-There is still two weeks until India will allow flights out of the country, and seeing how much has changed in the past few weeks, I really have no idea what to expect.
+There are still two weeks until India will allow flights out of the country.
+And seeing how much has changed in the past few weeks, I really have no idea what to expect.
 There is no point planning ahead as things are frequently changing overnight.

-Coming to the decision to leave India has been exceptionally hard, and I have made it well known that I never wanted to go back to Australia.
-But never would I have been able to predict something as catastrophic as this virus which is slowly getting a choke hold on our world.
-I can only hope and pray that a cure will be found, the number of deaths will start to decrease, countries’ economies will not be too severely impacted and will start to bounce back, and then I will be able to plan my return to India.
+Coming to the decision to leave India has been exceptionally hard.
+And I have made it well known that I never wanted to go back to Australia.
+But never would I have been able to predict something as catastrophic as this virus which is slowly getting a chokehold on our world.
+I can only hope and pray that a cure will be found.
+That the number of deaths will start to decrease.
+Countries’ economies will not be too severely impacted and will start to bounce back.
+And then I will be able to plan my return to India.